Course Syllabus

 There are several options for accessing Canvas support:

-• Visit the Canvas Guides or Canvas Video Guide.
+• Visit the Canvas Guides.

 • Ask me!
 Post your questions to the Ask a Question discussion board located in the ASK QUESTIONS HERE module.